Digital Transformation Drives Middle Market Resiliency and Growth

 Digitizing a business will require changes in these four areas:

-- Technology: Digitizing the business will likely require significant technology investments as the business moves to a productized or repeatable revenue model.
-Examine the current technologies used within the group, how effectively they are used, and how they operate within the organization’s larger technology ecosystem.
+- Technology – Digitizing the business will likely require significant technology investments as the business moves to a productized or repeatable revenue model.
+Examine the current technologies used within the group, how effectively they are used and how they operate within the organization’s larger technology ecosystem.
 Determine the additional technologies, tools, or services needed to run the operation in the future.
-In addition, security and privacy, and analytics will play a critical role to be able to offer customized offerings to clients in a secure environment.
+In addition, security.
+Privacy and analytics will play a critical role to be able to offer customized offerings to clients in a secure environment.

-- Culture: Businesses often tend to forget the importance of culture.
+- Culture – Businesses often tend to forget the importance of culture.
 The key to remember is that digital transformation is not done at the center, it is done at the “edges,” by the people closest to the customer.
-Leadership needs to focus on creating a culture of innovation that promotes the professional’s ability, willingness and potential to innovate, and provides them with the relevant tools, techniques and support systems.
+Leadership must create a culture of innovation that promotes the professional’s ability, willingness and potential to innovate, and provides them with the relevant tools, techniques and support systems.

 The key is to generate some quick wins, leveraging an agile development process to co-create Minimum Viable Products (MVPs) with customers/end users, testing, iterating, and piloting, before launch, to maximize the impact to the business.

-4. Retain – Once the transformation is completed, leadership should retain the new processes and talent and operating models established to continue to reap the benefits from the digital transformation, while keeping a lookout for additional areas of improvement.
+4. Retain – Once the transformation is completed, leadership should retain the new processes, talent and operating models established to continue to reap the benefits from the digital transformation, while keeping a lookout for additional areas of improvement.

-Leadership needs to recognize that digital transformation requires different skills, capabilities, and expertise, from running “business as usual,” and it is key that they identify the right partner and team to drive the transformation.
-Business transformation is a complex, messy, and iterative process and each organization’s journey is unique; there is no “one size fits all.”
+Leadership needs to recognize that digital transformation requires different skills, capabilities and expertise, from running “business as usual,” and it is key that they identify the right partner and team to drive the transformation.
+Business transformation is a complex, messy and iterative process with journeys unique to each organization: there is no “one size fits all.”
 The benefits of the transformation could take a long time, during which the leadership team may face resistance from the naysayers.
 The goal for leadership is to bring others within the organization along on the journey and secure their buy-in and ownership to transform the business.
 In the current market environment, business-as-usual is no longer an option.